cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/contributing/stable.rst

 What changes should be backported
 ---------------------------------

 Backporting should be limited to bug fixes.
-All patches accepted on the main branch with a Fixes: tag should be backported to the relevant stable/LTS branches, unless the submitter indicates otherwise.
+All patches accepted on the master branch with a Fixes: tag should be backported to the relevant stable/LTS branches, unless the submitter indicates otherwise.
 If there are exceptions, they will be discussed on the mailing lists.